Taiwan Visual-Language Model 70B

 Overview

 We continually pre-trained a multimodal system grounded in Taiwanese culture using ViT-L as the vision encoder and Llama3-Taiwan-70B as the language backbone.
-Pre-training data includes 50M image-text pairs and image-text-interleaved entries totaling 3B text tokens.
+The pre-training corpus included 50M image-text pairs and image-text-interleaved entries totaling 3B text tokens.
 The setup follows LLaVA-style architecture: image features from the vision encoder are projected and concatenated with language embeddings before being passed to the LLM.

 Key finding

-During development, we found the model maintains instruction-following behavior even without explicit instruction tuning.
-We attribute this to Llama3-Taiwan’s inherent instruction-aligned nature from its pretraining — the visual projection layer was sufficient to activate this capability on image-conditioned inputs.
+During development, we found that the model retained instruction-following behavior even without explicit visual instruction tuning.
+We attribute this to Llama3-Taiwan’s instruction-aligned language backbone: once visual features were projected into the language model’s embedding space, the model could often apply its existing instruction-following ability to image-conditioned inputs.

 Demo conversations

-The model can recognize objects and answer questions about images.
-Below are some example outputs.
+The model can recognize objects, landmarks, and culturally specific food.
+Below are example outputs from image-conditioned conversations.

 Current direction

-Next steps include visual instruction tuning on Taiwan-specific QA and captioning data, along with more exhaustive evaluation across vision-language benchmarks and culturally grounded tasks.
+Next steps include visual instruction tuning on Taiwan-specific QA and captioning data, along with more systematic evaluation across vision-language benchmarks and culturally grounded tasks.